Patreon/patreon-wordpress/readme.txt

 It is  difficult to protect videos due the intensive bandwidth requirements of hosting video  and having to rely on third parties such as Youtube or Vimeo.
 Youtube allows you to set videos to ‘private’ but Vimeo offers extra controls by only allowing videos to be played on specific domains.
 Visit this guide to [protecting your video content with Vimeo](https://help.vimeo.com/hc/en-us/articles/224817847-Privacy-settings-overview).

 == Upgrade Notice ==

+= 1.9.11 =

+* Fixed: Resolved an issue where the plugin would repeatedly attempt to refresh expired or invalid OAuth tokens, resulting in continuous 401 responses.
+This update prevents unnecessary token refresh attempts and reduces the risk of rate limiting by the Patreon API.

 = 1.9.10 =